 For the thesis with footnotes, go to Chapter 1 page

-Human language processing can be viewed as human processing of information.
-With a system, program, and options being necessary for information processing analysis, terms correlative with computer science should not be understood as an attempt to draw close a correspondence, as natural language remains a scope of skill unmatched by artificial parsing.
-Therefore, human neurophysiology shall be the primary reference for the following discourse to conclude with the role of feedback in human language command.
+Prerequisite for logical and scholarly ability, human language processing can be viewed as human processing of information.
+Terms as a system, program, and option being necessary for analysis of information processing phenomena, notions correlative with computer science need not imply close a correspondence, as natural language remains a scope of skill unmatched by artificial parsing.
+Therefore, human neurophysiology shall be the primary reference, for the following discourse to comprehend the role of feedback in human language command.

-For the thesis with footnotes, go to the Introduction page
+For the content with footnotes, go to the Introduction page